 Consider this simple diagram that shows how safety improvement transforms organizations.
 When leaders improve safety in a way that that engages every employee in ongoing risk identification and reduction, they reduce risk and create a culture capable of sustaining that improvement.
 The benefits of that culture extend to many other aspects of the business.

 This means that your business risk shrinks when you approach personal safety improvement in the right way.
 By business risk, we mean the probability and severity of a catastrophic incident.
 We also mean the risk of operational disruption.
 You’ll keep the machines running if people proactively and effectively identify and solve problems BEFORE they occur.
 We include HR risks.
 You’re more likely to retain top talent when people feel safe, respected, and valued.
 We’re talking about the risk of losing competitive advantage.
 Your company will be more agile if leaders have the trust of employees.

 What This Means for You

-If you truly understand these connections between risk, engagement, culture, and performance, you invariably want to ensure that your safety improvement strategy is part of your business strategy.
-By safety improvement strategy, we mean a clear-cut document that lays out the specific, concrete, measured safety objectives for the upcoming year(s).
-Having such a strategy is important because it focuses the energy, resources, and time of everyone in the organization.
+If you truly understand these connections between risk, engagement, culture, and performance, you will want to ensure that safety improvement is part of your business strategy.
+Have a clear-cut document that lays out the specific, concrete, measured safety objectives for the upcoming year(s).
+Such a strategy is important because it focuses the energy, resources, and time of everyone in the organization.
 It should answer the question, “What kind of safety leadership, engagement, and culture do we need manage risk across our business?”
 And finally, it matters how you create the strategy.
-If you engage leaders in the right way, then they will understand why safety improvement is so vital to the business.
-Equally important, they will share an understanding of what it will take to actually make them happen.
+If you engage leaders in the right way, they will understand why safety improvement is so vital to the business.
+Having been part of the process to create it, they will understand more about what it will take to actually make it happen.